 Outside the City Center/Ciudad Vieja: 110-170 euros/month +utilities per person

-Renting an apartment or room in Spain is fairly easy to do provided that you speak at least intermediate Spanish, you bring someone with you who does or your potential landlords speak some English (the latter is not too likely in Galicia).
-There is no background or credit check like there would be in the US but you will have to pay a deposit which is usually equal to the first month’s rent.
-And you will probably have to sign a contract that will require to live there and pay rent for 6 months to one year.Read those papers very
+Renting an apartment or room in Spain is fairly easy to do provided that you speak at least intermediate Spanish, you bring someone with you who does or your potential landlords may speak decent English (the latter is not too likely in Galicia).
+There is no background or credit check like there would be in the US but you will have to pay a deposit which is usually equal to the first month’s rent (but should legally not be more than 2 months).

-Perks such as: it was just a 15 minute walk one way to Playa de Riazor (one of two main beaches) on foot and my neighborhood was surrounded numerous stores, supermarkets and a couple of cultural centers (like the Agora) nearby.
-What’s more is that it was an entirely pedestrian street and no cars -except delivery trucks or those with parking spots at a couple of garages- could drive on it.
+I lucked out and found an affordable room in an apartment outside of the city center and about a 25-minute walk one way to my school.
+Though it was quite far from the center, it had plenty of other perks.
+Perks such as it was just a 15-minute walk one way to Playa de Riazor (one of two main beaches) on foot and my neighborhood was surrounded by numerous stores, supermarkets and a couple of cultural centers (like the Agora) nearby.
+What’s more, is that it was an entirely pedestrian street and no cars -except delivery trucks or those with parking spots at a couple of garages- could drive on it.
 It was also the street where a lot of immigrants lived and a lot of people from the city mentioned it in so many jokes.
 I learned to live with it and laugh it off.

 I paid cash each month for the room and paid around the day I moved each month that followed.
 I would text the landlords or they would text me and once we agreed on a time to meet at the flat, they would come over and I would pay them 170 euros.
 No more, no less.
 I didn’t have to sign a contract but I did have to live there for at least one month and promise to clean up after myself in the kitchen and clean periodically.
 They only had two rules: you had to clean and no guys were allowed to live there.
 A guy could sleep over but no guy could move into one of the rooms…which was fine by me.
 Guys can be messy!

 My total: Gastos: included; Deposit (fianza): 50 euros; Rent: 170 euros.
 (220 euros for the first month)

 The price of food at the supermarkets and fruit shops was very affordable in my opinion.
-So affordable, in fact that I would rarely spend more than 20 euros per shopping trip.
+So affordable, in fact, that I would rarely spend more than 20 euros per shopping trip.
 If I did (and it usually happened at Mercadona, a Walmart-like supermarket but not quite as big), I would stare blankly at the number at the register or on the receipt a little shocked.
 My next thought would be, could I eat all of this food?!
 The answer was typically yes and eat I did some days. 😛

-Pasta (500g): 70-1,40 euros (more for higher quality); or cous cous (what I bought): 1,50 euros/1 kilo
+- Pasta (500g): 70-1,40 euros (more for higher quality); or couscous (what I usually bought): 1,50 euros/1 kilo

-Rice: 1-2 euros (depends on type, white, brown, basmati, etc)
+- Rice: 1-2 euros (depends on the type, white, brown, Basmati, etc)

 - Dry Lentils: 99 cents

 - Dry Chickpeas: 99 cents

-Maria/Digestive cookies (4-5 packs in a large package): 1-1,30 euros or less
+- Maria/Digestive cookies (4-5 packs in a large package): 1-1,30 euros or less

-Bread: As low as 30 cents per loaf!
+- Fresh bread: As low as 30 cents per loaf!

 (The following prices are per kilo; 1 kilo = 2.2lbs)

-Apples: 80 cents to 1,45 euros (depends on the type)
+Apples: 80 cents to 1,45 euros (depending on the type)